vitorabibe/Draft-Trade-Chart/README.md

 This is a simple draft trade chart I developed using draft pick performance values determined by Massey & Thaler in "The Loser's Curse".

-During the next few days, I hope to transform this into a simple, yet more complicated than this, ML regression model that determines whether or not the trade is worth it based on the WAR difference from historical trades.
+The chart has a toggleable function between trade up and regular trade.
+In trade up, you are targetting one specific player, and that factors into the calculation.
+Differently, in regular trade only picks' values are taken into account.

-To use the trade chart, simply change the contents in the evaluate_trade function call.
+To use the trade chart, simply select the mode you want and change the contents in the evaluate_trade function call accordingly.
 Currently, it is set to the Jaguars-Browns blcokbuster trade in the 2025 NFL draft.
 Travis Hunter's WAR value is an average of the NFL's top 5 CBs and WRs WAR value.

 For this model to actually be used, WAR values would need to be calculated or found (and changed accordingly in both cases).
-Mean and deviation in WAR values come from "PFF WAR: Modeling Player Value in American Football".
+Mean and deviation in WAR values for positions come from "PFF WAR: Modeling Player Value in American Football".

-In my opinion, there are two main weaknesses in this chart.
-One is the fact that the chart relies on how much of the salary cap a certain position occupies relative to other teams.
-This does not correctly account for rookies — who are in rookie deals and thus receive much less money.
-The second is the fact that it only truly works for one player (who plays one position — a flaw when using Travis Hunter trade for example), and also requires a target player/position for it to work.
-These two issues should be fixed when I work on my regression model (ie. trade chart 2.0).